Are you searching for creative content marketing examples?

 - Published 2-3 articles and updates every day

-- Spent almost 20 hours per day creating content for the blog
+- Spent almost 20 hours per day creating user generated content for the blog

 - He covered the latest trends in the articles